For release: March 31, 2017 For press information, contact Dr. John Robinson, (615) 963-5762 (email@example.com)

-Funded by a special grant from the Tennessee Board of Regents, Tennessee State University will offer a residential summer session July 6- July 19, 2013 to let high school students explore the various STEM fields – the sciences, technology, engineering, and mathematics and other academic programs at TSU and to help them envision attending college to study those subjects.
-The Math Academy is open to students who will be high school sophomores and juniors in the fall of 2014.
+Funded by a special grant from the Tennessee Board of Regents, Tennessee State University will offer a residential summer session July 9- July 21, 2017 to afford high school students explore the various STEM fields – the sciences, technology, engineering, and mathematics and other academic programs at TSU and to help them envision attending college to study those subjects.
+The Math Academy is open to students who will be high school sophomores and juniors in the fall of 2016.
 Students from underrepresented groups especially are encouraged to apply.

-Chosen from Metro Nashville Public Schools and surrounding areas, the students will live on campus in Tennessee State University residence halls during the two-week session.
+Chosen from Metro Nashville Public Schools and surrounding areas, the students will live on campus in a Tennessee State University residence hall during the two-week session.
 This is a free program and housing, meals, and all activities will be paid for by the grant.

 To be eligible and selected to participate in the Summer Math Academy, STUDENTS MUST:

 2) have completed the 9th or 10th grade before June 2017, and be a rising sophomore (10th grade) or rising junior (11th grade) during the upcoming 2017-2018 academic school year;

 3) have a minimum cumulative GPA of 2.5 (transcript or most recent grade report such as GradeSpeed report must be submitted with application);

 - a short statement indicating why you should be selected to participate in the Math Academy program

 - academic transcript or most recent GradeSpeed report

 - Math Academy registration forms (information, parent and student consent forms, event/travel release forms--note there is a separate link for the the event/travel release form that is required for participants to participate in field trip outings)

 - provide at least one letter of recommendation from a teacher or staff member at an applicant’s high school and/or school administrator teacher, counselor or community leader)